Data sharing policy

 B. Data available on request due to legal/ethical restrictions

 The journal’s data policy does not overrule local legal or ethical frameworks.
 If such frameworks prevent or limit data release, Authors must make these limitations clear in the DAS at the time of submission.
-Authors should also provide contact information for an ethics committee or other institutional body that can confirm that such restrictions exist.
+Authors should also provide contact information for an ethics committee or other institutional body that can confirm the existence of such restrictions.
 In such a case, the DAS should be as follows:

 The datasets supporting the findings of the current study are available from the corresponding author on reasonable request.
 The data are not publicly available due to legal/ethical reasons [an explanation of the specific reasons for this decision].